joekarma/easter/README.txt

 I found online into Common Lisp.
 I don't really understand the algorithm, to be perfectly honest, but it does seem to work.

-Hope this proves useful for someone other than myself!
+Hope this is proven useful to someone other than myself!

 Exported functions include: